Judge blocks LA district attorney’s reform policies as unlawful

 A judge ruled on Monday against Los Angeles District Attorney George Gascón’s policy of restricting the use of sentencing enhancements because it violates California law.

-The Los Angeles County Association of Deputy District Attorney’s filed a civil lawsuit against Gascón over his progressive reform policies aimed at barring enhancements that lead to longer sentences for convicted felons and gang members.
+The Los Angeles County Association of Deputy District Attorneys filed a civil lawsuit against Gascón over his progressive reform policies aimed at barring enhancements that lead to longer sentences for convicted felons and gang members.
 Policies that Gascón finds “steeped in systemic racism.”

 “The court ruled that the district attorney’s policy violate the law to benefit criminal defendants and ordered him to comply with the law,” the union said in a statement.
 “This ruling protects the communities which are disproportionately affected by higher crime rates and those who are victimized.”

 Early in his term, Gascón laid out his plans to change three-strike and enhancement policies, end the death penalty and to stop the use of cash bail for misdemeanor and most non-violent felonies.
-A short time later, he resided his order barring prosecutors from seeking sentencing enhancements in hate crime and child and elder abuse cases.
+A short time later, he rescinded his order barring prosecutors from seeking sentencing enhancements in hate crime, and child and elder abuse cases.

 While Gascón plans to file an appeal, in the interim he said he will comply with the judge’s ruling.